Alexis Texas: Mainstream cinema and directing

 In 2011, Texas starred in the comedy horror film Bloodlust Zombies.
-Credited with the lead role in the film, it was her first performance in mainstream cinema.
 She also appeared in the music video for "Bandz a Make Her Dance" by Juicy J in 2012.
 By 2012, Texas had appeared in over 400 adult films.
 That year, she signed an exclusive, one-year contract with the company Adam & Eve.
 The Big Butt Book, published in 2010, featured her as the cover model.
 In its review of the book, Erotic Review called Texas "arguably the most celebrated butt in porn nowadays".
 In 2013, she was one of the 16 actresses portrayed in Deborah Anderson's documentary film Aroused.
 In its review of the film, The Hollywood Reporter described her as a "well-known" porn star.
 The Los Angeles Times was critical of Aroused, writing, "Completist fans of such performers as Alexis Texas, Katsuni, and Misty Stone are the only likely viewers liable to find the documentary satisfying."
 She subsequently appeared, via archival footage, in the 2013 romantic comedy film Don Jon, written and directed by Joseph Gordon-Levitt.
-In 2014, International Business Times placed her among "the most popular names in the adult industry".
-Best of Hustler Magazine featured her again as its cover girl for in 2014.
+Best of Hustler Magazine featured her again as its cover girl in 2014.

 In June 2015, Elegant Angel signed her to an exclusive directing contract.
 Her directorial debut, Big Booty Tryouts, was released the following month.
 She appeared in all the film's scenes, which were the first ones she had shot after a nearly two-year hiatus from performing.
 Texas directed a cast that included Anikka Albrite, Abella Danger, AJ Applegate, Keisha Grey, and Dani Daniels.
 She also directed The Real Buttwoman Returns, which featured her first gangbang scene.
 Texas was selected as co-host of the 2015 AVN Awards.
 She signed an exclusive acting deal with Elegant Angel in 2016.

 Music

-In 2021, Texas played as a dancer in a music video for "Tehran, Tokyo" by Iranian pop/hip-hop musician Sasy.
+In 2021, Texas appeared as a dancer in a music video for "Tehran, Tokyo" by Iranian pop/hip-hop musician Sasy.